-You shouldn’t read ahead in preparation for law school, but if you would like to do some preparatory reading, some of our professors have suggested the following (some are more fun than others!):
+You shouldn’t read ahead in preparation for law school, but if you would like to do some preparatory reading, our professors have suggested the following (some are more fun than others!):

 Herbert N. Ramy, Succeeding in Law School (2d ed.)